Blade Design Overview

 The multi Reynolds number polar option in the blade designer dock.

-The second option is to add blade damage to the blade definition.
-This is again done through the modification of the airfoil polars that are used in the blade section.
-The airfoil polar for the damaged blade section must be created previously in the Polar Extrapolation Overview.
+A blade damage can be added to a blade definition.
+This feature is intended to model damaged blade elements (for instance leading edge erosion effects) through a modification of the underlying polar data at certain blade stations of individual blades.
+The airfoil polar for the damaged blade station must be created previously in the Polar Extrapolation Overview.
 Similar to an active element, the blade damage is defined between two stations.
 These can have different airfoils and polars, even multi-polar sets.
 QBlade will interpolate along the blade between the two stations with the different polars.
+Different to the active elements, a blade damage can be assigned to an individual blade and can thus be used to model an aerodynamic imbalance.

 Importing and Exporting Blade Definitions

 QBlade allows to import and export blade definitions in a series of formats.
-The import/export options are located in the menu item Blade Design.
+The import/export options are located in the menu item Blade Design, see Fig. 83.
 QBlade is currently capable of importing blade definitions in the following formats:

 • QBlade blade format (.bld),